lazojs/lazo-todomvc/README.md

   layout component is associated to route as a property in addition to the component property (see `app/app.json`).
   The component associated with the route in question is rendered in the "lazo-layout-body" component container.
 If an executed route handler references the last layout rendered then only the "lazo-layout-body" component is rendered on the client.
-An application can aslo specify a default layout outside of the route definitions.
+An application can also specify a default layout outside of the route definitions.

 ## Getting started